 - A DDR2 DIMM is keyed with a notch so that it fits in only one direction.
-Do not force a DIMM into a socket to avoid damaging the DIMM. - The DDR2 DIMM sockets do not support DDR DIMMs.
-Do not install DDR DIMMs to the DDR2 DIMM sockets
+Do not force a DIMM into a socket to avoid damaging the DIMM - not force a DIMM into a socket to avoid damaging the DIMM.
+The DDR2 DIMM sockets do not support DDR DIMMs.
+Do not install DDR - DIMMs to the DDR2 DIMM sockets.